 No garden or flowers on the homestead?

-Check out the floral department and produce section of your favorite grocery store.
+Check out the floral department and produce section of your favorite grocery store or farmers market.

 Mini watermelons on a natural table runner of Pittosporum paired with Lemon Lime Nandina is summer simple and summer chic.